TempleEight/temple-docs/TempleEight/docs/guide/orchestration.md

 The `deploy.sh` and `configure-kong.sh` scripts serve the same purpose here as they do in the Docker Compose example, although the mechanisms used to achieve this are different.

-The `push-image.sh` script builds docker images from each service generated in your project.
+The `push-image.sh` script builds Docker images from each service generated in your project.
-Kubernetes requires all images used in your system to be hosted in a Docker [Registry](https://docs.docker.com/registry/).
-As such, to aide in local development Temple's Kubernetes infrastructure features it's own registry, hosted in the Kubernetes cluster itself.
+Since Kubernetes requires all images used in your system to be hosted in a [Docker Registry](https://docs.docker.com/registry/), Temple's Kubernetes infrastructure features it's own registry, hosted in the cluster itself.
 This script pushes all of the built images to this registry for K8s to use.

 The aforementioned registry has it's configuration files in the `kube/deploy` directory.
-The rest of the `kube` directory features the configuration `yaml` files for each other service managed by Kubernetes, including Kong.
+The rest of the `kube` directory features the `yaml` configuration files for each other service managed by Kubernetes, including Kong.

-To run this example, we assume you're running a local [`minikube`](https://minikube.sigs.k8s.io/docs/) cluster.
+To run this example, we assume you have [`minikube`](https://minikube.sigs.k8s.io/docs/) installed.
 See the Kubernetes documentation for a full reference on how to deploy your services into a production environment.

 Run your application with the same methods as with Docker Compose: